Lanzarote Tourist Information

 Where to Stay in Lanzarote

-Best Beaches in Lanzarote
+Where Are the Best Beaches in Lanzarote?

 Whether you’re travelling with young children or you’re an adrenaline junkie waterspouts enthusiast, there are so many beaches in Lanzarote that you’ll be able to find just the right one for your needs.
 Some favourites include:

-Just east of Puerto del Carmen is Playa de Los Picollos which is a popular windsurfing beach.
+Playa de Los Picollos: Just east of Puerto del Carmen is Playa de Los Picollos which is a popular windsurfing beach.
 A little further uptake coast is Playa de Matagorda is ideal for swimming and wind surfing but isn’t the quietest of places as it’s near the runway of Arrecife airport.

 Playa del Papagayo